How Much Will Your Dental IT Support and Services Cost?

 Backup & Disaster Recovery

-Backup & disaster recovery typically ranges from $249–$400/month, driven mainly by how much data you need protected and retained (plus the recovery needs of the practice).
-Practices with large imaging libraries may fall toward the higher end due to storage and retention needs.
-Our HIPAA-compliant redundant backup is secure, encrypted, and includes a local backup device in your office (for quick access to data – key for large imaging files), cloud backup, regular testing and reporting, and a business associate agreement (BAA).
+Backup & disaster recovery typically ranges from $60–$400/month, driven mainly by how much data you need protected and retained (plus the recovery needs of the practice) and the backup solution (cloud or device + cloud) required for your practice.
+Practices with large imaging libraries and/or legacy practice management may fall toward the higher end due to storage and retention needs.
+We offer two backup solutions (direct to cloud, device + cloud) that are secure, encrypted, include regular testing and reporting, and a business associate agreement (BAA).

 GET INSTANT PRICING FOR YOUR PRACTICE